boazbk/tcs/lec_02_representation.md

 The proofs of [prefixfreethm](){.ref} and [prefixfreetransformationlem](){.ref} are _constructive_ in the sense that they give us:

-* A way to transform the encoding and decoding functions of any representation of an object $O$ to an encoding and decoding functions that are prefix-free, and
+* A way to transform the encoding and decoding functions of any representation of an object $O$ to encoding and decoding functions that are prefix-free, and

 * A way to extend prefix-free encoding and decoding of single objects to encoding and decoding of _lists_ of objects by concatenation.